 - Dark, purple, or mottled fingers or toes

 As dietitians, the primary goal of nutrition therapy for clients taking warfarin is to educate and design meal plans which include a consistent intake of vitamin K. In a small 2-week study of 26 patients, they observed that higher vitamin K intakes, of 76 +/- 40 mcg may be more successful in promoting a stable INR than lower, more restricted intakes of 29 +/0 17 mcg.
 Based on available data, dietitians should be guiding their clients to reach the current dietary recommendations of 65-80 mcg which has been considered acceptable for warfarin management.

 Whilst there is limited evidence available, the American Heart Association recommends users limit their alcohol intake to 1-2 standard drinks per day.
 Higher intakes of alcohol can decrease the metabolism of warfarin leading to an increase in anticoagulation and subsequent risk of a major bleed.

-During initial dietetic assessments and as required thereafter, a thorough review of client’s medication can be valuable for ensuring no interacting complementary medicine is being used in conjunction to warfarin e.g. anticoagulants, antiplatelets, antithrombotics, non-steroidal anti-inflammatory drugs, anti-platelet complementary medicine/food.
+During initial dietetic assessments and as required thereafter, a thorough review of the client’s medication can be valuable for ensuring no interacting complementary medicine is being used in conjunction with warfarin e.g. anticoagulants, antiplatelets, antithrombotics, non-steroidal anti-inflammatory drugs, anti-platelet complementary medicine/food.